National Action Plans

-National Action Plans (NAPs) provide a valuable tool for states to implement their commitments to the Women, Peace and Security agenda and for civil society to hold them accountable.
-NAPs are a practical document that detail the actions a government is taking to meet its obligations under the eight UN Security Council Women, Peace and Security resolutions, and other internationally agreed resolutions to ensure these commitments are translated into concrete policies and programmes.
+National action plans (NAPs) are practical documents that detail the actions a government is taking to meet its obligations under the ten UN Security Council Women, Peace and Security (WPS) resolutions and other internationally agreed-upon resolutions.
+NAPs ensure that governments translate these commitments into concrete policies and programmes.
+NAPs also provide valuable accountability tools for states and civil society.

-NAPs provide an opportunity for national stakeholders to identify priorities, determine responsibilities, allocate resources, and initiate strategic actions within a defined time frame to deliver policies and programmes that respond to the needs and priorities of conflict-affected women.
+NAPs provide opportunities for national stakeholders to convene around a planning tool that identifies priorities, determined responsibilities, allocates resources and initiates strategic actions within a defined timeframe to deliver policies and programmes that respond to the needs and priorities of conflict and crisis-affected women and communities from a gender perspective.

-The following countries in Asia and the Pacific have formulated NAPs:
+The following countries in the Asia and the Pacific region have formulated NAPs:

 - Afghanistan (2015-2022 | Phase I: 2015-2018, Phase II: 2019-2022)